ManuelNavarroGarcia/cpsplines/README.md

 * [Scipy](https://www.scipy.org/).
 * [Tensorly](http://tensorly.org/).

 MOSEK requires a license to be used.
-For research or educational purposes, an free yearly and renewable [academic license](https://www.mosek.com/products/academic-licenses/) is offered by the company.
+For research or educational purposes, a free yearly and renewable [academic license](https://www.mosek.com/products/academic-licenses/) is offered by the company.
 For other cases, a 30-day [trial license](https://www.mosek.com/try/) is available.
 According to MOSEK indications, the license file (`mosek.lic`) must be located at
 ```
 $HOME/mosek/mosek.lic                (Linux/OSX)
 %USERPROFILE%\mosek\mosek.lic        (Windows)